storj-thirdparty/uplink-python/docs/README.md

 # <b>uplink-python binding</b>
-> Developed using v1.0.5 storj/uplink-c
+> Developed using v1.1.0 storj/uplink-c

+> Binding is not tagged to any release and will use uplink-c master branch.

 ## <b>Initial Set-up (Important)</b>